 Poor visibility of transportation operations have been plaguing the supply chain and logistics industry for decades.
 Hence, it is among the top strategic priorities of companies worldwide.
 A report by Supply Chain Market Research revealed that 69% of businesses don’t have complete visibility of their supply chains.
-It’s dangerous as without end-to-end real-time visibility of ground level operations it’s difficult if not impossible to reduce costs, gain control of fleet operations, boost delivery productivity and enhance customer satisfaction.
+It’s dangerous as without end-to-end real-time visibility of ground level operations it’s difficult if not impossible to reduce costs, gain control of fleet operations, boost logistics productivity and enhance customer satisfaction.

 Legacy infrastructure and traditional freight-forwarding practices have been weighing down logistics operations for decades.
 A decade back, enterprises were limited by the technology available.
 Manual dependencies were critical to execution of the supply chain operations.
 But there is only so much a human brain can analyze.
 Seamless execution of supply chain and logistics operations depends on a plethora of internal and external factors.
 Processing these factors manually without the aid of intelligent IT-systems results in a series of inefficiencies like poor logistics visibility, increasing transportation risks, unnecessary overhead costs, poor customer experience, poor productivity and more.
-With customers becoming more demanding, enterprises need to revamp their existing IT-architecture so as to ensure capabilities that manage customer expectations in real-time, improve delivery productivity, optimize costs and more.
+With customers becoming more demanding, enterprises need to revamp their existing IT-architecture so as to ensure capabilities that manage customer expectations in real-time, improve productivity, optimize costs and more.

 Logistics is defined as an industry that has multiple moving parts, hence includes a multiple stakeholders.
 Here is a quick look at the stakeholders that are usually involved.
 Manufacturer, retailers or eCommerce providers, warehouse managers, 3PL or delivery providers, drivers and customers.
 It’s a simplistic look at the stakeholders involved.
 It can get far more complex.
 The challenge is how do enterprises keep all these stakeholders on the same page?
 How can they ensure that the right information is passed on to the right people at the right time?
 How can they drive prompt decision making to mitigate delays in response to exceptions and emergencies?
 Traditional methods of calling and going through spreadsheets is not effective.
 These methods are not scalable and are prone to information loss.

 Automation is the way ahead in logistics.
 By failing to upgrade operations and by continuing to depend on manual processes as against time-saving, technology-oriented solutions, companies lose out on various opportunities.
-For example, if you do not depend on a driver to activate his location and instead have software in place that automatically activates once the truck is out for delivery, step 1 to final mile tracking can be facilitated.
-Then to deliver on fast delivery expectations, brands need to eliminate manual processes of allocation and scheduling jobs.
+For example, if you do not depend on a driver to activate his location and instead have software in place that automatically activates once the truck is out for delivery, step 1 to tracking packages can be facilitated.
+Then to deliver on fast fulfilment expectations, brands need to eliminate manual processes of allocation and scheduling jobs.
 There is an ample scope to optimize delivery operations through automation.

 In similar lines with the previous point, depending on humans to manually devise spreadsheets and maps to a destination might not be a very viable plan.
 A person might devise an excellent route manually but think about the opportunity cost of the time that went behind creating the route?
 Traditional routing practice as against automated routing practices also come to a standstill when last minute route blockages or changes in customer’s location need to be accommodated.
-Software-based routing does not only solve this but could also integrate final mile tracking.
+Software-based routing does not only solve this but could also integrate last mile delivery tracking.

 Deliveries involve human beings and human beings involve irregularities.
-If such problems are not communicated to the involved parties in a quick and efficient manner, finding a resolution might become challenging, hampering the overall flow of processes, including final mile tracking.
+If such problems are not communicated to the involved parties in a quick and efficient manner, finding a resolution might become challenging, hampering the overall flow of processes, including tracking.

 End-to-end or E2E real-time visibility in the supply chain involves tracking of all the processes associated with a supply chain through data logging and running analytics thereof.
 This process needs to start right at the stage of product procurement and go all the way until the product is finally delivered.
 Some major benefits of E2E real time visibility include improved customer experience, cost identification, and control, efficient risk mitigation, better planning of implementation of capabilities, lesser errors, improved error reporting, and an overall data analysis opportunity.

 You might create the best routes for your delivery personnel; but what happens to those routes when unpredictable on-road interruptions take place?
 Real-time dynamic routing can help carriers to create optimized real-time routes to take care of the unaccounted on-road conditions like road blockage or traffic congestion.
-This not only ensures the timely delivery of goods but also to manage the delivery schedule of fleets throughout the day.
+This not only ensures the timely delivery of goods but also to manage the schedule of fleets throughout the day.
 Dynamic routing, besides, only becomes so much easier when implemented with the help of automated routing technology.

-The visibility here in question is that of the delivery fleet.
-By enabling visibility of your delivery fleet, you empower yourself with holistic real-time visibility of the supply chain.
+The visibility here in question is that of the fleet.
+By enabling visibility of your fleet, you empower yourself with holistic real-time visibility of the supply chain.
 As you gain predictive visibility and control over your fleet, you can predict last-minute contingencies, thereby helping you improve the bottom-line considerably.

 We have been talking a lot about real-time visibility, but how easy it is to achieve the said goal?
 While this might look like a difficult problem to solve, Machine Learning can make it unbelievably easy to do.
-Machine Learning or ML can analyze the trends of the previously traveled delivery routes to generate predictive visibility and analytical insights around boosting fleet performance and even reducing the overall costs.
+Machine Learning or ML can analyze the trends of the previously traveled routes to generate predictive visibility and analytical insights around boosting fleet performance and even reducing the overall costs.
 For example, ML capabilities can predict the time it would take a driver to travel between point X to point Z on the basis of the average time taken by drivers in the past on that route.
 If the actual time taken is longer than predicted, immediate problem-resolving actions can be taken.
 This also further eliminates any room for guesswork and offers accurate ETAs.

 Picking out the ultimate carrier from a pool of options available could be a rather challenging and confusing job, to begin with.
-Before you get to picking your carrier and signing a contract with them, you need to first understand the kind of responsibilities a final mile provider needs to be able to deal with.
+Before you get to picking your carrier and signing a contract with them, you need to first understand the kind of responsibilities a 3PL needs to be able to deal with.
 They are not only ensuring timely delivery of your product to the end consumer but they also could be, in most cases, the only point of interaction with your end consumer.
 They, hence, should be able to take up the responsibility of representing your brand.

 Such carriers also need to fulfill a range of legal requirements, especially if you are a business that deals in specialized deliveries of sorts.
-The well-established and seasoned final mile carriers like DHL, FedX, Blue Dart, and UPS do not only ensure that the said responsibilities and expectations are duly met but they also continuously update themselves by integrating top-notch technology in their operations.
+The well-established and seasoned last mile carriers like DHL, FedX, Blue Dart, and UPS do not only ensure that the said responsibilities and expectations are duly met but they also continuously update themselves by integrating top-notch technology in their operations.